simpleinjector/Documentation/source/aspnetintegration.rst

 Available integration packages
 ==============================

 The `SimpleInjector.Integration.AspNetCore.Mvc <https://nuget.org/packages/SimpleInjector.Integration.AspNetCore.Mvc>`_ NuGet package is the umbrella package that pulls in all integration functionality.
 The downside is that it also pulls in many ASP.NET Core packages that you might not need, or might not want.
 In case you need more fine-grained control over the number of Microsoft packages that get included in your application, you can decide to use one of the other available ASP.NET Core integration packages.

+With ASP.NET Core, Microsoft follows an onion-layered model where more features can be utilized by including extra packages.
+Simple Injector's integration packages follow this onion-layered model by adding a package per relevant onion layer.
 The following table lists the relevant integration packages sorted from most complete to most basic integration:

 +--------------------------------------------------------------------------------------+--------------------------------------------------------------------------------+
 | Integration Package                                                                  | Description                                                                    |